iainnash/projects/README.md

-projects
+Projects
 ========

-My Projects can all be found under my codejoust account: [http://github.com/codejoust/](github.com/codejoust)
+My Projects can all be found under my codejoust account: [github.com/codejoust](http://github.com/codejoust/) or [iain.in](http://iain.in/).